526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 1. Post (`type: "post"`): A normal blog-post with tags, date, & content.
 2. Page (`type: "page"`): A standalone content page that will just render the markdown you wrote.
 You can use it to write custom pages which should not be a part of posts.
 Like showing your projects portfolio.
 You can read in detail about this on the [Theme Documentation - Advanced](/posts/theme-documentation-advanced/#content-types) page.

+#### Using archetypes

+`hugo new` will automatically use an appropriate [archetype](https://gohugo.io/content-management/archetypes/) (see [`archetypes/`](https://github.com/526avijitgupta/gokarna/tree/main/archetypes)) and insert [front matter](https://gohugo.io/content-management/front-matter/) depending on the location of your content:

+- `hugo new content/posts/$PostName.md` uses `archetypes/posts.md`, and automatically sets `type: "post"`
+- `hugo new content/$PageName.md` uses `archetypes/default.md`, and automatically sets `type: "page"`

+Gokarna employs [custom front matter](https://gokarna-hugo.netlify.app/posts/theme-documentation-advanced/#content-types), which is included in the archetypes.
+The creation date of the content is included in the front matter, and the Markdown filename is used as the default title.

 ### e.
 Launching the Website Locally